pablogs9/husarnet-docs/docs/manual-client.md

 Sometimes managing the devices via Husarnet Dashboard can be cumbersome.
 You can skip connecting your device to the Dashboard and manage whitelist and hostnames via command line.

-If not the whitelist, you could reach any device connected to Husarnet without any configuration if you only know it's IPv6 Husarnet address.
+If not the whitelist, you could reach any device connected to Husarnet without any configuration if you only know its Husarnet IPv6 address.
 If that suits you, simply disable it on all devices - `husarnet whitelist disable`.
 Be aware of security implications of this action (e.g. do this only if you are confident that your firewall is strong enough).

 Otherwise, whitelist has to contain IP addresses of the devices that are authorized to connect to your host.
 You can manage it using two commands: